The kickoff to your college experience

-We’ve developed a sequence of courses that’ll get your college experience off to the right start.
-We like to call it the Copeland Core.
+We’ve developed a sequence of courses that’ll get your business education off to the right start.
+We call it the Copeland Core.

 We’ll show you where to go, who to meet, and what to do during the next four years as a business student.
 During this course, you’ll explore each major and the student services that are available to you.
 You’ll also hear from guest speakers, including department chairs and center director who will become a resource in selecting a major, minor or certificate, and student representatives who will show you the countless ways to get involved outside of the classroom.

 You’re not expected to know it all.
 When we were in your shoes, we didn’t either.
 That’s why you’ll participate in a course that answers the question: what is business?
 We’ll walk you through the different career paths and teach you the skills you need to be successful in navigating today’s business environment.

 BA 1500 - Introduction to Business Communication and Professional Skills

 Now let’s put it into action.
 In this course, you’ll take everything you’ve learned about business and start polishing your communication and professional skills.
 We’ll help you apply basic principles and standards through group projects and presentations.
 You’ll take what you’ve learned and continue to build on it throughout the next four years in preparation for real-world workplace experiences.